kcarnold/cs344/content/syllabus/index.md

 - Implement machine learning systems using both high-level and low-level programming interfaces.
 	- Write code to implement the forward pass of linear regression, logistic regression, and neural net extensions thereof. (compute predictions and loss)
 	- Design and implement data preprocessing processes to encode data into a format appropriate for machine learning modeling.
-- Critically analyze the use and misuse of AI and ML techniques in situations affecting people
+- Critically analyze the use and misuse of AI and ML techniques in situations affecting people.
-- Describe the history and trajectory of artificial intelligence
+- Describe the history and trajectory of artificial intelligence.

 ## Prerequisites